My Top Ten Fictional Aircraft

 In Captain Scarlet and the Mysterons, the Angel Interceptor is a single seat, vertical take-off, jet fighter aircraft.

-Another one from Gerry Anderson, the Angel Interceptor certainly looks the part.
+Another one from Gerry Anderson, and the Angel Interceptor certainly looks the part.

 3rd Best Fictional Aircraft: Avro Vanquish